 The College is committed to observing the importance of sector measures and indicators and use the FE Choices data available on the GOV.UK website which looks at measures such as achievement rates.
 The College is required to complete annual financial returns for the Education and Skills Funding Agency (ESFA).
-The financial health score for 2019/20 was calculated as 'Outstanding' however the College moderated this down to 'Good'.
+The financial health score for 2020/21 was calculated as 'Outstanding' however the College moderated this down to 'Good'.
 This was moderated downwards due to the global pandemic and the exceptional circumstances surrounding this.
-For 2020/21, once again the calculation is returning a score of 250 points which equates to 'Outstanding'.
-As with the prior year, the College is moderating itself to 'Good'.
-This would be in line with the monthly management account forecasts.
+For 2021/22, the calculation is returning a score of 210 points which equates to 'Good'.
+This is line with the monthly management account forecasts.